Where do I submit my non-lucrative visa Spain application?

 Does this visa allow me to continue to work for my own company or to work remotely?

-The ability to show lump sum in the back(s) and monies derived from investments are the best scenarios.
-However, if you intend to demonstrate a monthly income from work, we will assess your case on a personal level before agreeing to submit your application.
+The ability to show lump sums in the bank(s) and monies derived from investments are the best scenarios.

 Where can I get a Certificate of Good Conduct/Background criminal Check issued by the country or countries where I have resided in the past five years?